On This Page

 Statement on Broad Technology Development Problem (two-pages max): Describe an example of a broad technology development problem that interests you.
 It should be written in the general form of a proposal for funding.
 Specify one or two potential Dartmouth Engineering faculty advisors for your proposed work (prior contact with those faculty members by email is recommended).

-Current students already enrolled in a Dartmouth Engineering PhD program must assemble the following materials and submit them via email at engineering.admissions@dartmouth.edu to apply.
+Current students already enrolled in a Dartmouth Engineering PhD program should contact engineering.admissions@dartmouth.edu to request access to the internal application form.
+Applicants must submit the following materials on the application form:

 Applicants must meet all prerequisites and requirements for the standard PhD degree program.
 New PhD applicants, as well as current Dartmouth Engineering PhD and MD-PhD students are eligible to apply to the PhD Innovation (PhD-I) Program.
 Current students are advised to consult with their faculty advisor and Professor Eric Fossum, Director of the PhD-I Program, prior to applying.